pmgowtham2000/Credit-Card-Scrapper/README.md

 # Credit-Card-Scrapper
-A scraping bot that can extract credit card information fromaA PDF document.
+A scraping bot that can extract credit card information froma a PDF document.

 I've created a script that extends your PDF extraction code to use the Gemini API for extracting credit card information.
 Here's how it works: